OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Generation of Datasets

 CAD models can be represented in various ways.
 At the user interaction level with CAD software, 3D shapes are described by a series of CAD operations to create solid forms.
-For instance, to model a simple table, a user begins by sketching on a 2D plane, drawing a rectangle (a closed curve) and constraining its dimensions.
-After completing the sketch, the user extrudes it to form the tabletop and constrains its thickness.
-Next, the user sketches on the existing model, drawing four squares (four closed curves) and constraining their dimensions.
-After completing this sketch, the user extrudes these shapes to form the table legs, merging them with the previous model and constraining their height.
-This completes the modeling of a simple table (see Figure~\ref{figure:modeling-steps-example}).
-This process constitutes a CAD operation sequence, consisting of two Sketch-Extrusion pairs.
+For example, if we need to add a cuboid to an existing feature, we first need to specify the reference plane for sketching.
+Then, we draw a rectangle on the sketch plane.
+Once the sketch is completed, it forms a closed profile, and the extrude operation is applied to this profile.
+After the extrusion is completed, the addition of the cuboid is finished.
+By repeatedly performing this operation, we can create a complex 3D shape (see Figure~\ref{fig:processofdrawing3dshape}).
 Clearly, this CAD operation sequence can be described in natural language, as demonstrated above.
 Additionally, the 2D view of a CAD model is the most intuitive way to express it to humans, akin to the flowchart mentioned above.

 In this work, we aim to generate CAD operation sequences using visual language models.
 CAD operation sequences not only interact with CAD software but also have meanings understandable by humans, allowing modifications and applications in other design processes.
 To constrain the generation of CAD operation sequences, we use human-understandable inputs such as model images or textual descriptions.
-Therefore, our dataset includes pairs of target model images as input with CAD operation codes and descriptions as output, pairs of target models as input with CAD operation codes as output, and pairs of target model images and descriptions as input with CAD operation codes as output.
-These datasets encompass both 3D CAD models and pure 2D sketches to enhance the model's ability to generate and constrain 2D sketches.